-Commissioning services that will prevent and reduce rough sleeping in Bristol from October 2020 for the next 5 years with option to extend for 4 additional years.
+Commissioning services that will prevent and reduce rough sleeping in Bristol from October 2021 for the next 3 years with option to extend for 4 additional years (2 +2 year extensions).
 The draft commissioning plan (accompanying this document) sets out the services we are proposing to commission.